Michigan Beekeeping Rules and Regulations

 The Michigan Organic Products Act (Public Act 316 of 2000) establishes an organic registration requirement for organic producers, handlers and certifying agents.
 It also prescribes fees associated with registration, development of a data system to track organic products produced by registered producers, development and implementation of organic production standards, and enforcement through investigation and sampling programs.
 This act does not specifically list honey, but anyone producing organic products, handling organic products or certifying organic operations in Michigan, needs to comply with Act 316 registration requirements.

 Honey processing requirements are covered in The Michigan Food Law of 2000 (Act 92).
 This law is based on the Federal “Current Good Manufacturing Practices in Manufacturing, Packing or Holding Human Food” (21 CFR part 110).
 These federal regulations provide general guidelines for food handling, but are not specific to honey houses.
 MDARD has written a set of guidelines specific to honey processing facilities, which can be seen in Appendix I. If you follow these specific guidelines, you should also be in compliance with federal law.
-In order to be in line with state regulations, you need a license for your honey house- either a FLP (Limited Wholesale Food Processor for $25,000 or less in sales) or FFP (Wholesale Food Processor for business with over $25,000 in sales).
+In order to be in line with state regulations, if your gross sales are over $15,001, you need a license for your honey house- either a FLP (Limited Wholesale Food Processor for $25,000 or less in sales) or FFP (Wholesale Food Processor for business with over $25,000 in sales).
 You will have to fill out an application for a Food Establishment License (the prices listed are current as of February 2016 – check with MDARD, as they may increase).
 If you are interested in having your facility licensed, you should call MDARD, Food and Dairy Division (1-800-292-3939), and ask for your area food inspector (based on zip code / county).
 MDARD offers a no-cost plan review service to beekeepers starting up a honey processing facility.
 The plan review process can help prevent costly revisions by evaluating the proposed facility before construction begins.
 This process also facilitates communication between the MDARD Inspector and the operator throughout the construction process.
 For example, they can identify often-missed gaps in the plan such as an unsealed floor, improper sinks, or lights that aren’t sufficiently covered, so that you do not have to remodel or replace fixtures after they are installed.
 This review service, along with their step-by-step guide, and a plan review worksheet are useful tools for beekeepers before any construction or major remodel

 Small operation exemptions

-If your sales are over $15,000/year, you will be required to have your honey processed at a licensed facility.
+If your sales are over $15,001/year, you will be required to have your honey processed at a licensed facility.
 If your operation is small, you do not need a licensed facility to extract honey.
 Under the Michigan Food Law, honey retail outlets and processing facilities operated by the producer are exempt from licensure if gross sales are $15,001 or less (Food Law Act 92 of 2000, 289.4105).
 Honey is not considered a cottage food, because the regulatory requirements and exemptions have some significant differences.
 Honey (and maple syrup), has its own set of licensing exemptions under the law.
 Here are some of the basic differences and similarities between honey regulations and those for cottage foods outlined on MDARD’s website.

 Honey producers who meet licensing exemptions must follow the same labeling requirements for their honey as those outlined for cottage food products.
 (The label should read, "Processed in a facility not inspected by the Michigan Department of Agriculture & Rural Development.")